jcsibajam/sf_hate_crimes/README.md

 Location plays a key role in determining risk levels.
 The data revealed that public streets and transit areas are the most common locations for both Anti-Asian and Anti-Gay (Male) hate crimes.
 This suggests that individuals in these groups are most vulnerable when navigating public spaces, where they are more exposed to strangers.

+The data shows that hate crimes are not evenly spread throughout the year.
+Certain months stand out with noticeable spikes.
+This suggests that external factors, may influence when these crimes happen.
+June 2021 had the highest number of Anti-Asian hate crimes, while July saw the most Anti-Gay (Male) hate crimes, pointing to mid-year as a particularly high-risk period for these communities.
+Understanding why these spikes occur can help uncover the deeper reasons behind hate crime trends and highlight periods where marginalized groups may face greater danger.

 Based on assault reports data, I identified 24th St & Osage Aly as the most dangerous intersection for assaults, along with several high-crime areas such as Mission Street, Market Street, and the Tenderloin.
 If hate crimes are concentrated in these same high-assault areas, it could suggest that certain communities are at risk simply because they live or travel through areas where violence is more common.
 However, if hate crimes occur in different locations, it would indicate that these crimes are not just random acts of violence but targeted attacks against specific groups in certain spaces.

 Based on this research, the highest-risk group for hate crimes in San Francisco is Asian individuals and gay men, particularly in public spaces like streets, transit hubs, and nightlife areas.
 The intersection of identity (race, sexual orientation) and location determines who is most at risk and where they are most likely to experience hate crimes.